Summer travel 2021: Things are booking up, but you can still plan a getaway - KION546

 Car rentals are extremely tight, but there is plenty of supply on Amtrak trains.

 “Ridership is climbing back slowly — and it is going to take a long time to return to normal,” Amtrak spokeswoman Kimberly Woods said via email.
-Systemwide ridership is at about 34% of fiscal year 2019, with bookings at approximately 45%.
+Systemwide ridership in mid-May was at about 34% of fiscal year 2019, with bookings at approximately 45%.

 Amtrak is bringing back daily service on 12 long-distance routes staggered to start between May 24 and June 7.